schubergphilis/paleofuturistic_python/README.md

 Prerequisite: [uv](https://docs.astral.sh/uv/)
 (Installing uv should also provide you with uvx.
-Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below..
+Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below.
 Also look at their docs for the parts of dependency management not covered in this template's standard flow, such as removing dependencies from your project.)

 ### Setup